aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 developers will stay open for 7 days.
 CoC committee membership votes are subject to:

-* a 2/3 majority of all cast votes, and
+* a 2/3 majority of all cast votes

 The vote will take place in private communication channels and will be anonymous.